 I’m sure you’ve all heard of this topic – IT or Information Technology in Business.
 Yes, it’s a technology driven world out there.
 Given technology changes due to such things as Sarbanes Oxley, you will eventually have to align your business processes with your technology.
 Perhaps you are waiting because technology is expensive.
 Well, the amazing thing is that it’s getting cheaper all the time.
 A lot cheaper.

 If you’ve got kids then you are probably aware of video game technology like the Xbox.
 But have you ever stopped to look at what’s under the hood of one of those boxes?
-In November 2013 the latest Xbox One was released.
+In November 2013 the Xbox One was released.
 I mean we are talking about a powerful gaming console.
 It uses the latest eight-core 1.75 GHz cell AMD custom 64-bit processor with full wireless, HDMI, Gigabit Ethernet, and Blu-Ray/DVD high-definition video.
-The Xbox One is built to communicate with servers in the cloud to increase the computational potential of the system.
+The Xbox One was built to communicate with servers in the cloud to increase the computational potential of the system.

 Now this article is not about computing performance and flops is not the whole story.
-Besides, unlike a desktop PC, the Xbox One is tuned for high-definition video gaming.
-But still, what could your business do with supercomputing power on your desktop?
+Besides, unlike a desktop PC, the Xbox X is tuned for ultra high-definition video gaming.
+But still, what is your business doing with the super computing power on your desktop?

 You see, it is not just about Information Technology in business.
 It’s about the quality of the business processes and their associated information interactions that are delivered over the technology that is really important, not the technology infrastructure itself.